informatics-isi-edu/ermresolve/README.md

 If multiple notations are combined, they are implicitly ordered as per this table.
-The ERMresolve service does not attempt to preserve or intepret the JSON document order of the configuration document!
+The ERMresolve service does not attempt to preserve or intepret the JSON document order of the configuration object's fields!

 Each case above is only activated if **all** sources in that row are properly configured.
 However, if `patterns` is absent in the object, a